deltaswapio/deltaswap/clients/js/README.md

   worm evm chains                        Return all EVM chains worm evm info                          Query info about the on-chain state of
                                          the contract
-  worm evm hijack                        Override the guardian set of the core
+  worm evm hijack                        Override the phylax set of the core
                                          bridge contract during testing (anvil
                                          or hardhat)
   worm evm start-validator               Start a local EVM validator